DmitryLandy/Java/UMGC-Projects/README.md

 the transactions from the program as well as the final modified database are output in the IDE output window.

+### FileProcessing.java

+This program focused on performing seven functions regarding file directories and file manipulation to include the following: selecting directory, listing contents of the directory, listing contents of the directories within the directory recursively, deleting files, viewing a file in hexadecimal format, encrypting a file with a password using XOR, and decrypting a file with a password using XOR.

 ### HousePieces.java

 This file imports java 2D graphic classes in order to create various